stackbit-projects/knowledgeable-triceratops-eaef5/content/pages/register.md

       ![](/images/2021-12-06\_21-16-34-62e9f743.png)

-      With an extraordinary lineup of iconic keynote speeches from some of the best in the industry; some of the most competitive CTFs; and many collaborative experiences.
+      You can expect an extraordinary lineup of iconic keynote speeches from some of the best in the industry; some of the most competitive CTFs; and many collaborative experiences.
+See the latest CVEs live at SawCon 2022!
   - type: cta_section
     subtitle: Check our wallet address to see when NFTs get minted!
     actions: